Things New and Old

 Failure to distinguish different aspects of Justification

 Legal justification before God is neither by works nor by faith.
 Legal justification is by God's free grace ALONE through the righteousness and blood of Christ ALONE.
-This evidences itself not only by works of righteousness, BUT ALSO by faith.
+This evidences itself not only by works of righteousness BUT ALSO by faith.
 God justified us while we were still ungodly, under the condemnation of death and were still enemies, still in rebellion against Him.
 The common error is that God justifies us when we believe.
 God justifies the ungodly - i.e. while one is in a state of condemnation, death and alienation, but faith justifies the believers.

 EXPERIENTIAL justification is by faith, i.e. believing in Jesus Christ is the instrumental means to personally know and experience the blessedness of our justified (simple past tense) state by God's free grace.
 EVIDENTIAL justification is by faith as well as good works.
 Abraham is the classic example.
 Abraham was already a justified man by God's free grace in Gen 12-14, prior to Gen 15:1-6.
 He was justified by God's free grace while an UNGODLY man in the Ur of the Chaldean.
-All his works of obedience and righteousness in Gen 12-14 and prior to Gen 15:1-6 EVIDENCES his justified state before God beyond a shadow of doubt.
+All his works of obedience and righteousness in Gen 12-14 and prior to Gen 15:1-6 EVIDENCES his justified state before God beyond a shadow of a doubt.
 (Read on this subject here: 'What thinkest thou of thy father Abraham?')

 His faith in the promised Seed in Gen 15:1-6 was accounted to him for righteousness.
-God blessed his believing to EXPERIENCE the blessedness of his justified state.
+God blessed his faith in the promised seed to EXPERIENCE the blessedness of his justified state.
 His faith in the promised Seed secured for him the subjective and personal experience of the blessedness of his righteous standing in Christ by the free grace of God.
 By faith in the promised Seed, he experienced personally the blessedness of his righteous standing before God in Christ.
 This blessed experience can only be attained through faith in the promised Seed alone.
 No amount of his prior works of righteousness enabled Abraham to attain this blessed experience.
 This Experiential justification is by his faith!
 No faith, no experiential justification.
 This is biblical and is consistent with the vital/personal justification by grace alone.
 But the common and popular error is: no faith, no legal justification.
-This is anti-biblical, and repudiates legal justification by grace alone.
+This is anti-biblical and repudiates legal justification by grace alone.

 Abraham had works of righteousness in Gen 12-14 before his faith was brought forth by the good news of the promised Seed.
 But his works of righteousness were not imputed to him for righteousness.
 His faith in the promised Seed was!
 Both his works of righteousness and his faith are fruits and effects of his free grace justification by God while an ungodly man in Ur.
-Both EVIDENTIALLY justify his righteous state before God by His his free grace while ungodly.
+Both EVIDENTIALLY justify his righteous state before God by His free grace while ungodly.

 Both faith and works demonstrate and evidence the justified state of a man by grace.
 The saving grace of faith as a result of justification is a saving grace that is never alone, i.e. always accompanied by the saving grace of good works.
-Both are fruit of the free grace justification before God.
+Both are effects of the free grace justification before God.
 Abraham is a classic proof of this fact.
 He has good works as well as faith in the promised Seed.
-Apostle Paul marshaled Abraham to demonstrate this fundamental truth to rebuke the regenerate Jews who have good works (they have the zeal OF God, they follow after the law of righteousness, but are woefully ignorant...) but have not trusted in the promised Seed.
+Apostle Paul marshalled Abraham to demonstrate this fundamental truth to rebuke the regenerate Jews who have good works (they have the zeal OF God, they follow after the law of righteousness but are woefully ignorant...) but have not trusted in the promised Seed.
 These were seeking EXPERIENTIAL justification in the wrong place... through their observance of the ceremonial laws.
-Apostle Paul told them that they will never find it through their works of keeping the ceremonial laws.
+Apostle Paul told them that they would never find it through their works of keeping the ceremonial laws.
 Apostle Paul told them to learn from the classic example of Abraham... 'he believes and his faith was counted to him for righteousness.'

 EXPERIENTIAL justification is by faith alone in Jesus Christ.
 The case of Abraham proves that it is 'his faith [in the promised seed] is accounted unto him for righteousness.'
 There is no other way.
-Apostle Paul put Abraham before them, and show them that Abraham had good works BOTH before and after Gen 15:1-6, he also had FAITH in the promised Seed.
+Apostle Paul put Abraham before them, and showed them that Abraham had good works BOTH before and after Gen 15:1-6, he also had FAITH in the promised Seed.
 And if they are truly children of Abraham, they would walk like their father Abraham, and receive and rest in the promised Seed.

 Conclusion